 Q. What time should I arrive?

 A: Our service begins at 10 am.
 You should arrive a few minutes before 10 to get a cup of coffee and a snack.
-If you have children that will be in our children’s ministry areas, you should arrive at least 10 minutes early to get them checked-in and settled before you get some coffee and go in to our auditorium.
+If you have children that will be in our children’s ministry areas, you should arrive about 10 minutes early to get them checked-in and settled before you get some coffee and go in to our auditorium.

 Q. What should I wear?